ActivitySim/activitysim/docs/models.rst

 The main interface to the work from home model is the :py:func:`~activitysim.examples.example_semcog.extensions.telecommute_frequency` function.
-This function is registered as an orca step in the example Pipeline.
+This function is registered as an Inject step in the example Pipeline.

 Core Table: ``persons`` | Result Field: ``telecommute_frequency`` | Skims Keys: NA